Mary Ross Banks

-Mary Ross Banks (née, Ross; after first marriage, Bowdre; after second marriage, Banks; March 4, 1846 – September 15, 1910) was an American litterateur and author of the long nineteenth century.
+Mary Ross Banks (née, Ross; after first marriage, Bowdre; after second marriage, Banks; March 4, 1846 – September 15, 1910) was an American writer of the long nineteenth century.
 Her literary fame came to her suddenly and was the result of one book, Bright Days on the Old Plantation (Boston, 1882).

 Early life and education

 Mary Matthews Ross was born in Macon, Georgia, March 4, 1846.
 On her father's side she was from Scotch ancestry.
 Her grandfather, Luke Ross (1775-1844), was a wealthy man for his day, and had a well-appointed home, the furniture of which was hauled in wagons from New York City to North Carolina.
 He moved to Jones County, Georgia, when Macon was a small trading port.
 Mrs. Banks' father, John Bennett Ross, was one of seven brothers and three sisters.
 The Ross brothers established themselves in trade about the year 1832, which resulted in commercial success.
 There were changes in the course of time, some of the brothers embarking in other kinds of business, but John B. Ross continued in the wholesale and retail dry goods and planters' supply business till he died and made so large a fortune that he was known as "the merchant prince of the South."
 His home was the center of entertainment, and his children were reared in luxury.
 Married three times, his second wife, Martha Redding, descended from the Lanes and Flewellens, and was Banks' mother.
 Banks had 11 siblings, included the sisters Flora and Violet, and a brother, William Henry Ross.

 Banks was educated in Wesleyan Female College, in Macon, and in the private school of Mrs. Theodosia Bartow Ford.